-Generate a Client ID and Secret in Microsoft Live.
+Generate a Client ID and Secret in the Microsoft identity platform.
 Every login request sent from Hub includes a unique identifier.
-The ID and secret you store in the authentication module tell the Microsoft Live authorization service that each login request is authorized.
+The ID and secret you store in the authentication module tell the Microsoft authorization service that each login request is authorized.

 Generate a Redirect URI in Hub

-First, create the Microsoft Live authentication module.
+First, create the Microsoft Account authentication module.
 When you perform this action, Hub generates a redirect URI to use with the authorization service.